Greatest Film Plot Twists

 Jake Having Sex With Grace - Part of Her Plan to Have Him Murdered by Bobby

-Momentary Flash of Grace Replaced by Her Mother During Sex With Jake
+Momentary Flashes of Grace Replaced by Her Mother During Sex With Jake

 Bobby Caught Entering the House - He Bargained for His Life With Jake, With a Gun to His Head